splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Enter a metric name or tag
 -------------------------------------------------------------------

-If you know the name of the metric you want to view, you can simply type its name directly into the :strong:`Signal` field on the :strong:`Plot Editor` tab.
+If you know the name of the metric or histogram metric you want to view, enter its name directly into the :strong:`Signal` field on the :strong:`Plot Editor` tab.
 Splunk Observability Cloud uses type-ahead search to show you any metrics that match what you are typing.

 Splunk Observability Cloud lets you build a chart to plot a signal for which you have not yet started sending data.
-Type in the name of the metric you expect to plot and press Enter.
+Enter the name of the metric or histogram metric you expect to plot and select :guilabel:`Enter`.
 When data starts arriving for that signal, it is displayed on the chart.

 .. _wildcards: